dc-js/dc.js/docs/api-latest.md

 ```

 #### .point(name, x, y) - **mandatory**
 Set up a data point on the overlay.
-The name of a data point should match a specific "key" among data groups generated using keyAccessor.
+The name of a data point should match a specific "key" among
-If a match is found (point name <-> data group key) then a bubble will be automatically generated at the position specified by the
+data groups generated using keyAccessor.
+If a match is found (point name <-> data group key)
+then a bubble will be generated at the position specified by the function. x and y
-function. x and y value specified here are relative to the underlying svg.
+value specified here are relative to the underlying svg.

 ## Row Chart